getredash/website/onpremise/misc/how-to-encrypt-your-redash-installation-with-a-free-ssl-certificate-from-lets-encrypt.md

-# How to Encrypt your Redash installation with a free SSL certificate from Let’s Encrypt
+# How to Encrypt Your Redash Installation with a Free Ssl Certificate from Let’s Encrypt

 **Note:** This below steps were tested on Ubuntu 14.04, but _should_ work with any Debian-based distro.